 B.A.
 Early Childhood Education: Trauma Studies

-B.A.
-Early Childhood Education students with a Trauma Specialization will learn how to detect signs and symptoms of trauma in the early childhood setting.
-Graduates of this Bachelor’s in ECE Trauma Studies Specialization will be able to assist in finding the right help for children and families in crisis.
+B.A. in Early Childhood Education: Trauma Studies degree students will learn how to detect signs and symptoms of trauma in the early childhood setting.
+Graduates of this bachelor’s in ECE Trauma Studies Specialization program, offered at our Pasadena and San Jose campuses, will be able to assist in finding the right help for children and families in crisis.

 Other Early Childhood Education Specializations and Teaching Credentials